AnalyseOptimize/finance_project/README.md

 7) [Step №7.
 Machine Learning](#machine-learning)

-# The Goal of our Project
+# Step №1.
+The Goal of our Project
-We want to reach accurate prediction
-тема: предсказание цен акций.
-мы хотим очень основательно подойти к этому вопрос, к модели и прочему, чтобы получился точный гес. то есть хотелось бы и в качестве признаков много разных показателей проверить (что как работает) и тд. мб включить также новостной анализ, если разберемся, как парсить тексты и преобразовывать их в признаки. сконцентрируемся на 4 секторах:
+The scope of our project is the financial market.
+We want to reach accurate prediction for future prices of almost 400 shares of different companies.
+They were chosen not accidentally: we decided to focus on 4 sectors:
-1) Industrials
+* Industrials
-2) Renewable Energy
+* Renewable Energy
-3) Financial Services
+* Financial Services
-4) Healthcare
+* Healthcare
-то есть из данных мы возьмем котировки, фундаментальные показатели и новости. на основе этого сформируем признаки и начнем проверим, насколько они важные для модели. возможно, также будем использовать материал по временным рядам для более точных предсказаний

-+ если успеем, то хочется сделать красивую обертку в виде тг бота
+write in general about models, desired result (how it's going to look like)

+# Step №2.
+Parsing
+Data for the final dataset was taken from: ...
+Dataset Overview... (write about all features and the logic of adding them for this project)

+# Step №3.
+Data processing

+# Step №4.
+Visualisation

+# Step №5.
+Feature engineering

+# Step №6.
+Hypotheses

+# Step №7.
+Machine Learning
+Here we've built a forecasting ML model.
+Description of models + result

 # Our team:
 1) Nikita Chuikin (maybe I've made a mistake, sorry)